“Don’t let your past determine who you become.”

 Martin’s grateful for his experiences and proud of his journey.

-“Years ago, you could not have told me I would be a black, gay successful man,” he said.
+“Years ago, you could not have told me I would be leading this awesome organization,” he said.

 His advice for the next generation of activists?